ShopTurn/slate/source/index.html.md

 # Task Estimates

 Task estimates represent the intent to create a task for a worker to complete on behalf of a customer.
-They also give you available Time Windows, validate address info, and validate metro area servicability.
-First request a Task Estimate for a given customer and destination, then use one of the returned Time Window objects to turn the estimate into a task.
+They also give you available `Time Window`s, validate address info, and validate metro area servicability.
+First request a Task Estimate for a given customer and destination, then use one of the returned `Time Window` objects to turn the estimate into a task.

 A `Time Window` is an object specifying a window that a task can be competed in.
 It has the following properties:

 Name | Type | Info
 :--- | :--- | :---
-id | *string* | A unique identifier for the time window (required to create a Task) start_time | *number* | Unix timestamp for when the time window starts end_time | *number* | Unix timestamp for when the time window ends expires_at | *number* | Unix timestamp for when the window must be reserved by.
+id | *string* | A unique identifier for the `Time Window` (required to create a Task) start_time | *number* | Unix timestamp for when the `Time Window` starts end_time | *number* | Unix timestamp for when the `Time Window` ends expires_at | *number* | Unix timestamp for when the window must be reserved by.

-**Note**: If you wait untill after the expiration time, a new Task Estimate will have to be created to receive valid Time Windows.
+**Note**: If you wait untill after the expiration time, a new Task Estimate will have to be created to receive valid `Time Window`s.

 ## Create an Estimate